Rise and shine, you can sleep in tomorrow

 Expect to check off quite a few different egrets, herons, cormorants, kingfishers, gray-billed toucans, hummingbirds and more from your bird watching to-do list!

-If you’re staying with us at Gecko Rock Resort, we’ll help you arrange a taxi or put you on the inexpensive bus that runs to the Mazunte crossing on highway 200.
-You can catch a taxi or colectivo from there.
+If you’re staying with us at Gecko Rock Resort, we’ll help you arrange a taxi or show you where to catch the bus or colectivo.
+Otherwise, head to the Mazunte crossing on highway 200 and hop a taxi or colectivo from there.

 The entrance to La Ventanilla is about 3km before Mazunte, so most visitors continue on to Mazunte to enjoy a fresh seafood lunch on the beach and visit to the National Turtle Center.